belovvadim/Coursera_Capstone/README.md

 # Coursera_Capstone

-This Applied Data Science Capstone project is part of the IBM Data Science Professional Certificate on Coursera
+As part of the IBM Data Science course, I was required to do a project involving clustering of geospatial data and communicate my findings.
+I have chosen to perform an exploratory project of Chicago neighborhoods, and compare them based on several crucial parameters.
+This is result of my work.